 A group of veteran lawyers pose in front of a glass wall in the office

 We often encounter lawyers through television, movies, or personal connections, but understanding what they do can be confusing.
 Lawyers in all fields deal with meetings and contracts, but their work varies depending on the type of legal practice.
-We’ve identified the ten most common legal practices in the United States, highlighting key similarities and differences between them.
+We’ve identified the ten most common legal practices in the United States, highlighting their key similarities and differences.

 Intellectual Property (IP) law is a specialized field that deals with protecting intangible assets such as: